Ops-Mage/Ops-Mage-API/om-api-v1.md

-# Ops Mage API v1.0
+# Ops Mage API v1.0 ::: DEPRECATED
+# THIS DOCUMENTATION IS NO LONGER SUPPORTED.
+Please see Data Direct Api
 ## Description

 This is the official API for Ops Mage server-to-server communications.
 It is developed for the purpose of CMS integration or server-side programmatic platform enrichment.
 Ahead of integration consult your integration documents and Ops Mage representative to ensure classification systems are prepared for your domain(s).